shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 	- When a Contact is inserted or updated, if the related Account has a Phone number, populate the Contact’s Other Phone field with the Account Phone.

 24. **Account Duplicate Restriction**
 	- If a user tries to create an Account with a Name that already exists, block the creation and show an error message.

+25. **Sync Shipping Address**
+	-Your Company wants to ensure that the shipping address of an Account record is always in sync with the billing address